 It looks exactly like what we are after.
-Now what we have to is to add
+Now, what we have to do is add

 The code above is rather self-explanatory.
-The only tricky thing here may be the need to call
+The only potentially tricky part might be the need to call the

-Wait method just after we requested our actor system’s termination.
-It results from the nature of
+Wait method immediately after requesting our actor system’s termination.
+This stems from the asynchronous nature of the

-Terminate method which is asynchronous.
-You want to wait until Akka performs all the necessary clean-up work before the shutdown procedure can be safely resumed.
+Terminate method.
+You’ll want to wait until Akka completes all the necessary clean-up tasks before safely resuming the shutdown procedure.